MicrosoftDocs/Hololens/hololens/hololens-calibration.md

 #### Disabling eye calibration on HoloLens 2 older builds

-You can flip a Settings switch on the headset to disable calibration, but the state of the switch is not easy to determine.
-It was removed and replaced with [Auto Eye Position Suppor](hololens-release-notes.md#auto-eye-position-support), which defers calibration while providing excellent color correction and hologram positioning.
+You can flip a Settings switch on the headset to disable calibration, but the state of the switch might not be easy to determine.
+It was removed and replaced with [Auto Eye Position Support](hololens-release-notes.md#auto-eye-position-support), which defers calibration while providing color correction and hologram positioning.

 #### Disabling eye calibration on HoloLens (1st gen)